Govini2003/Calculator/README.md

 # Calculator
 This is a Calculator.
-I created it using HTML, Javascript ans CSS.
+Used HTML, Javascript ans CSS.